 - OCO (One Cancels the Other) – When an order is triggered, other pending orders linked by this function are automatically removed.

-For traders interested in stealth strategies, the panel provides virtual pending orders, virtual stop loss, and virtual take profit levels concealing key levels from the broker.
+For traders interested in stealth strategies, the panel provides virtual pending orders, virtual stop loss, and virtual take profit levels – concealing key levels from the broker.
+The Forex Trade Manager is a simpler alternative if you need basic virtual order management without the full feature set.

 MT4 Trade Manager also incorporates tools for bulk closing positions based on type or after achieving a target profit.